sohanpatharla/xChat/README.md

 - Seamless Navigation to Chat: Integrated functionality to navigate matched users to a chat room upon pairing.
 - Added Anonymous Login: Users can connect anonymously without the need for registration or login.
 - Added Random Username Generation: Random usernames can be generated for users who prefer not to reveal their real names.
-- Added Interest-Based User Matching: Users are matched based on shared interests, enhancing the quality of conversations.

 ## Note